Georgia Aspinox, Programme Director, Primary PG ITE at London Road Campus - University of Reading

 If you are an international student, please visit our living and studying in the UK webpage for additional guidance on how we can support you in joining our programme and university.

-We also recommend visiting the University’s Essentials website.
-There is a specifically designed section to support international students offering lots of advice and information on things like accommodation, opening up a bank account, health care, visas and even things like culture shock.
+We also recommend visiting the University's Essentials website.
+There is a specific section for international students offering lots of advice and information on things like accommodation, opening up a bank account, health care, visas and even things like culture shock.

 You can also contact the International Student Advisory team for support on visas and immigration advice.